TL;DR

 *Premiums are for illustrative purposes only and will vary based on individual circumstances and the insurer.
 Based on market rates in early 2025.

 This table highlights a stark reality.
-For a similar monthly premium to a guaranteed plan offering just £10,000 of cover, our healthy 55-year-old could secure £75,000 of life cover with an underwritten policy.
-By increasing his budget, he can add that crucial critical illness protection, giving him a truly comprehensive safety net.
+For a similar monthly premium to a subject to terms plan offering just £10,000 of cover, our healthy 55-year-old could secure £75,000 of life cover with an underwritten policy.
+By increasing his budget, he can add that crucial critical illness protection, giving him a truly comprehensive safety net. (illustrative estimate)

 Is Critical Illness Cover Worth It After 50?